 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a 400–500-word thread in response to the provided prompt for each forum.
-For Discussion Board Forum 1, the initial thread must be supported with at least 2 sources cited in current APA format, including the Nassaji and Fotos (2011) textbook.
-For Discussion Board Forum 2, the initial thread must be supported with at least 3 sources cited in current APA format, including the Nassaji and Fotos (2011) textbook and the Cameron (2018) textbook.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a 400–500-word thread in response to the provided prompt for each discussion.
+For Discussion: The Changing Views of Grammar Instruction, the initial thread must be supported with at least 2 sources cited in current APA format, including the Nassaji and Fotos (2011) textbook.
+For Discussion: Providing Effective Corrective Feedback, the initial thread must be supported with at least 3 sources cited in current APA format, including the Nassaji and Fotos (2011) textbook and the Cameron (2018) textbook.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 The student must cite a minimum of 1 source in each reply using current APA format, as applicable.
 Each reply must be at least 150 words.

 The student will create short activities that could be implemented in an ESL or EFL classroom based on the focus on form methodologies detailed in Nassaji and Fotos (2011).
 Each activity will be created to focus on a specific grammar issue, as specified by the instructor, and will incorporate focuses on pronunciation and lexicon as well.
 Beyond designing this activity, the student will also provide a short analysis of his or her activity, detailing how it both achieves the grammatical goal and adheres to the assigned methodological approach.
 These analyses must be supported with at least 2 sources cited in current APA format, including the Nassaji and Fotos (2011) textbook.
 The activity part of the assignment must be 1–2 pages, and the analysis part must be 400–600 words.

-The student will develop a three-phase lesson unit on addressing a specific grammar issue (provided by the instructor), with an emphasis on pronunciation and lexicon.
-The Task will integrate multiple methods from Nassaji and Fotos (2011).
-The Task should include the following sections:
+The student will develop a three-phase lesson unit on addressing a specific grammar issue (options provided by the instructor), with an emphasis on pronunciation and lexicon.
+The task will integrate multiple methods from Nassaji and Fotos (2011).
+The task should include the following sections:

 Teacher Guide: Each phase (pre-task, task, and post-task) plan should include a lesson introduction, an indication of the time required to complete the lesson, a list of objectives, required materials, and a sequence of the activities in the phase.

-The exams will focus on applying information from the Cameron (2018) text.
-Exams will be open-book/open-notes, contain multiple-choice, multiple-answer, true/false, fill-in-the-blank, short-answer, and/or essay questions, and have a 1-hour-and-30-minute time limit.
+The quizzes will focus on applying information from the Cameron (2018) text.
+Quizzes will be open-book/open-notes, contain multiple-choice, multiple-answer, true/false, fill-in-the-blank, short-answer, and/or essay questions, and have a time limit of 2-hours.